alfonsotech/cc-validator/README.md

 # cc-validator
-A credit card validator algorithm with tests in Node.js Mocha/Chai.
+A credit card validator using the Luhn algorithm in Node.js with testing in Mocha/Chai.

 #### How To Run Tests
 - Clone this repository onto local machine (copy the clone link and run ``` git clone <clone url>```).